Member Directory

 Writer, editor and book designer Legacy.com Website I’m a writer, editor, and book designer based in Chicago, where I work full time as senior managing editor at Legacy.com.
 My book "Geek Wisdom: The Sacred Teachings of Nerd Culture" has been featured by Wired, the Christian Science Monitor and, for reasons I will not pretend to fully understand, the Restoration Hardware catalog.
 I formerly served as editor-in-chief of the Philadelphia Weekly and, before that, Weird Tales magazine. ![]() Jonathan Semmler

 Teacher/researcher He starts the studies about obituary writing in 2013 when he develops a research, with a scholarship from Institutional Research Support Fund of Methodist University of Piracicaba (FAP-UNIMEP), about its speech gender in Brazil and United States of America.
 Since then, he believes more and morte that the obituary is a kind of a "post-mortem poetic justice", that substantiates the beliefs of a society, by portraying the life of a person who has just died.
 Jonathan Henrique Semmler is a Portuguese Teacher, and a Researcher.
-He has a degree in Portuguese and, now, is specialising in Literature and Others Artistic Languages, both in Methodist University of Piracicaba (Piracicaba, Brazil) Nick Serpell
+He has a degree in Portuguese and, now, is specialising in Literature and Others Artistic Languages, both in Methodist University of Piracicaba (Piracicaba, Brazil) Hannah Sentenac

 Obituary Editor BBC News Website I have been the Obituary Editor at BBC News for the past seven years.
 I work on obituaries for radio, television and the BBC's website.
 A spell as a volunteer guide at Highgate Cemetery in London sparked my interest in the social history of death in society, particularly the Victorian attitudes to death and dying.
 Many of my colleagues feel I have a macabre job.
 To me, it is the most fascinating role a journalist can have, telling the life stories of some of the world's most famous figures.
 Noreen Shanahan